-The Filtering Mechanism in Why We Think The Way We Do
+The Filtering Mechanism In Your Mind Is Why You Think The Way You Do

-Here’s how the filtering mechanisms affect how your internal map of reality operates to generate your feelings, thoughts, and behaviours.
+Here’s how the filtering mechanism affect how your internal map of reality operates to generate your feelings, thoughts, and behaviours.

 Sensory input, as it comes in, is filtered in some way, through a fairly large filtering mechanism.
 This filtering mechanism makes up a significant part of your internal map of reality.